 Yewstock School aims to provide a place for children with identified special educational needs.

 Admissions Panels for the school are held once each term.
 Applications are referred by the local authority’s SEN Casework Officer up to three weeks prior to the Panel date.
-To be referred to the Admissions Panel a child must either:
+To be referred to the Admissions Panel a child must have an Education Health Care Plan.

 Yewstock School cannot guarantee places for children when there are no places available.
 A decision on the admission of new entrants will be made following each admissions panel and subject to suitable arrangements being in place to meet the child’s needs.